Furious KC Royals manager Matt Quatraro blasts off on MLB umpires, gets ejected

 Royals shortstop Bobby Witt Jr. opened the sixth inning with a single.
 With one out, Yankees pitcher Nestor Cortes picked off Witt, who dashed to second and was tagged out.

-Quatraro emerged from the Royals’ dugout and he was incensed, apparently at second base being blocked by Anthony Volpe.
+Quatraro emerged from the Royals’ dugout and he was incensed that second base was being blocked by Anthony Volpe.
 Quatraro let both first base umpire Scott Barry and second base umpire Paul Clemons have an earful.

 Royals manager Matt Quatraro has been ejected from the game pic.twitter.com/jLObEhpRs4